In a previous post, I stated there were only two reasons people perform steady-state aerobic exercise.

-Sport specific endurance training makes sense.
+Sport-specific endurance training makes sense.
 For fat loss, cardio is the least effective strategy.
 Someone told me that I forgot to include the third reason, which is cardiovascular fitness.
-My opinion is that steady state aerobics are absolutely not necessary for cardiovascular fitness.
-Not smoking and brief high intensity weight lifting are all you need for a healthy heart.
+My opinion is that steady-state aerobics is absolutely not necessary for cardiovascular fitness.
+Not smoking and brief high-intensity weight lifting are all you need for a healthy heart.

 Photo by KayVee.INC

 How is this possible?
 People tend to make the mistake of treating the human body like a machine.
-Whereas a machine will have an optimal operating environment, for survival purposes a human being must be able to perform across a wide range energy demands.
+Whereas a machine will have an optimal operating environment, for survival purposes a human being must be able to perform across a wide range of energy demands.
 Nature is not static, nor is it linear.
-In nature the duration and intensity of movement is highly varied with a bias towards energy conservation.
-Steady state aerobics violates these principles.
+In nature, the duration and intensity of movement are highly varied with a bias toward energy conservation.
+Steady-state aerobics violates these principles.